exa-labs/exa-py/README.md

 See the [Python API docs](https://docs.metaphor.systems/reference/getting-started-1).

-See [video demonstrations](https://www.youtube.com/watch?v=YfSkX-KzWz0) covering how to use the library.
+See [video demonstration](https://www.youtube.com/watch?v=YfSkX-KzWz0) covering how to use the API.

 ## Installation